leonardovona/SPM/README.md

 # SPM
-SPM assignments, lab activies and project
+Parallel and Distributed Systems: Paradigms and Models (SPM) assignments and project